Ayesha-Ahmer-Khan/fop-theory-semester-project/README.md

 Tasks

-• Conditional Statements
+🔹 Conditional Statements

 Used for:

 Login validation

-Checking task completion

-Menu navigation
+Marking tasks as completed

+Controlling menu flow

-• Pass by Reference
+🔹 Pass by Reference

 Example: int &totalTasks

-Used so the updated task count is reflected everywhere in the program.
+Ensures updated values are reflected throughout the program.

-• Ternary Operator
+🔹 Ternary Operator

+Used for:

-Used for simple productivity score calculations.
+Quick productivity score calculations

 📌 Summary

-This project provides a beginner-friendly but functional personal productivity system with real-world applications.
-It uses essential C++ concepts such as structures, arrays, functions, and decision-making to create a useful planner tool.
+This project is a beginner-friendly yet practical productivity management tool.
+It demonstrates essential C++ concepts such as structures, functions, arrays, loops, conditionals, and references, all while solving a real-world problem.
+The planner helps users stay organized, track their progress, and boost productivity through a simple and intuitive console application.